Getting Started

 [challenge.metadata]

-flag = "flag{b4by_ch4113ng3_pwned!}" # Flag for the challenge
+flag = "FLAG{TEST_CHALLENGE_PWNED}" # Flag for the challenge

-type = "service" # Type of (beast) challenge (service, docker, static, etc.)
+type = "service" # Type of challenge

 # This section defines the environment for the challenge